Are Trina Solar panels any good?

 As mentioned above, the Trina Honey is the most popular Trina solar panel in Australia.
 This panel will sit just below the mid-price point mark when comparing with other reputable solar panel brands.
 For this price, they do offer good value for money, as they perform better than most around this price point!

-As mentioned earlier in this article Trina Solar do stand out from the crowd of massive Chinese manufacturers as they do pursue (and often hit) efficiency records.
+As mentioned earlier in this article Trina Solar panels do stand out from the crowd of massive Chinese manufacturers as they do pursue (and often hit) efficiency records.
 They are a slightly below mid-price point panel, and in that regard, you get good value for money as well.
 We would not class them as a premium solar panel and they are still very much geared towards the cost-effective end of the industry with panels like the Trina Honey, which is by far the most popular.

 The only downside here is the lack of diversification from the manufacturer.